 To request permission to appoint volunteers, departments should follow procedures akin to personnel transactions.
 As with any appointment, volunteer appointments require HR approval prior to appointment and may require a Criminal Background Check (CBC).

 Volunteer Instructional Staff (see below for information regarding non-instructional volunteers)

 - Contact your Associate Dean.
 When a situation arises wherein a volunteer offers instructional services to the department or unit and the department seeks to pursue the offer, consult with your Associate Dean to discuss preliminary terms.
-If possible, please include your volunteer request as part of the L&S Short-Term Staffing Request Process.
+If possible, please include your volunteer request as part of the annual short-term staffing planning process (see L&S Short-term Staffing Plans ).